BryceVandegrift/website/content/software.md

 For somewhat longer and more precise (but still somewhat short) documents I use [groff](https://www.gnu.org/software/groff/)/troff for creating documents in the terminal.

-For professional work and long papers I use [LaTeX/XeLaTeX](https://www.latex-project.org/) for creating documents as it makes the process for creating title pages, formatting, citations, bibliographies, and etc. easier than using groff/troff.
+For professional work and long papers/essays I use [LaTeX/XeLaTeX](https://www.latex-project.org/) for creating documents as it makes the process for creating title pages, formatting, citations, bibliographies, and etc. easier than using groff/troff.
 It definitely beats using [Microshaft](http://catb.org/jargon/html/M/Microsloth-Windows.html) Word.